• Skip to main content

 To illustrate, think of it this way: a collection lawyer wields the biggest hammer when it comes to enforcing payment.

-A collection lawyer can be overly aggressive for most debt collection efforts.
-If maintaining a relationship with the debtor isn’t a priority, this might be the right option for you.
+A collection lawyer can be overly aggressive for most debt recovery situations.
+If preserving the relationship with the debtor isn’t important to you, this approach might still be suitable.

 Let’s briefly understand how both these entities work: